JudithEllyn/VirTAXA/README.md

 ## Usage (example)
 - Here we present an example to show how to run VirTAXA.
 We support a file named “test.fasta" and its corresponding protein file "test.faa" in the Github folder for testing the software.
 The only command that you need to run is as below.
 However, before using the database, do not forget to download the db_vir as the database and extract the hmm_train.hmm and train.fasta files in it.

-    ```python Virtaxa.py db_vir test.faa $output_folder$. ```
+    ```python Virtaxa.py --db db_vir --query test.faa --output $output_folder$ ```

-- There are 3 parameters for the program: 1. protein file of your query sequences.
-2. the database (default db_vir which we build us) 3. the folder you want to save the prediction results.
+- There are 3 parameters for the program: 1. --query/-q protein file of your query sequences.
+2. --db/-d the database (default db_vir which we build us) 3. --output/-o the folder you want to save the prediction results.

 - The output file is final_result.csv in the result folder.
 There are three column in this csv file: "Accession, pred_genus, step". "step" column provides the users with which step leads to this prediction, allowing users to decide whether to include all or part of the classification outputs.